Anal Sac Cancer in Dogs

 Laboratory Tests

 Your veterinarian will likely want to run some more laboratory tests.
 If it had not been done already, the likely next step is the complete blood count, blood chemistry, and urinalysis.
-With these tests, your veterinarian is looking at your dog’s health status in general and for any complicating disease factors, especially kidney function or hypercalcemia (high blood calcium).
+With these tests, your veterinarian looks at your dog’s health status in general and for any complicating disease factors, especially kidney function or high blood calcium.
 Approximately 30% of dogs with anal sac cancer also have hypercalcemia.1

 Fine Needle Aspirate

 Your veterinarian may try to get a fine needle aspirate (FNA) of the anal sac nodule.
-This is when he or she uses a needle to remove cells from the mass, then looks at them under a microscope in a test called cytology.
+This is when he or she uses a needle to remove cells from the mass, then looks at them under a microscope in a cytology test.

-Sometimes it is not possible to safely get a diagnostic sample of the nodule if the mass is too deep, too small, or your dog is too wiggly.
+Sometimes it is impossible to safely get a diagnostic sample of the nodule if the mass is too deep, too small, or your dog is too wiggly.

-If needed, your veterinarian can send the sample to a veterinary pathologist for a second opinion.
+Your veterinarian can send the sample to a veterinary pathologist for a second opinion.
+This provides your oncologist with invaluable information about your dog’s cancer.

 Biopsy or Excisional Biopsy

-If it’s not possible to get an FNA, the next best option may be to surgically remove the mass and send it to a veterinary pathologist for identification.
+If getting an FNA is impossible, the next best option may be to surgically remove the mass and send it to a veterinary pathologist for identification.
 This is called a biopsy if part of the mass is removed, or an excisional biopsy if the entire mass is removed.

 Samples sent to the lab often take 3 to 10 days for results.